MicrosoftDocs/OfficeDocs-AppCompliance-pr.de-DE/Apps/docs/certification-submission-guide.md

 ### <a name="oii"></a>OII

-*Organisationsbezogenen Informationen.*
+*Organisationsbezogenen Informationen*.

 ### <a name="owasp"></a>OWASP

-*Öffnen* Sie web Application Security Project .
+*Öffnen Sie die Project webanwendungssicherheit*.

 ### <a name="pci-dss"></a>PCI/DSS